-Since Friedman (1962), the theoretical promise that greater school choice and competition may yield better education outcomes has generated a large empirical literature, with the bestidentified studies typically using lottery-based designs to identify the impact of choice and better schooling options.5 However, the results to date on school choice are quite mixed with most studies typically finding zero to modest positive effects of receiving a voucher or attending a more selective school on test scores (Rouse and Barrow 2009 review the evidence).
+Since Friedman (1962), the theoretical promise that greater school choice and competition may yield better education outcomes has generated a large empirical literature, with the best-identified studies typically using lottery-based designs to identify the impact of choice and better schooling options.5 However, the results to date on school choice are quite mixed with most studies typically finding zero to modest positive effects of receiving a voucher or attending a more selective school on test scores (Rouse and Barrow 2009 review the evidence).
 On the other hand, more recent studies have found significant positive effects of attending charter schools on test scores (Hoxby et al. 2009; Abdulkadiroglu et al. 2011; Dobbie and Fryer 2011).

-We add to this evidence base with a large and comprehensive (in terms of data collected on intermediate inputs) study that provides the first experimental evidence on the impact of school choice, and the relative performance of public and private schools in a developing country.6 Further, our two-stage design allows us to conduct the first experimental analysis (anywhere in the world) of the spillover effects of school choice programs on non-applicants, on lottery losers, and on private school students.
+We add to this evidence base by providing the first experimental evidence on the impact of school choice, and the relative performance of public and private schools in a developing country.6 Further, our two-stage design allows us to conduct the first experimental analysis of the spillover effects of school choice programs on non-applicants, on lottery losers, and on private school students.

 More generally, our results highlight that it is essential for the school choice literature to recognize that schools provide vectors of attributes and may be horizontally differentiated in their offerings.
 Note that our inference regarding the relative productivity of private and public schools would have been wrong if we had not accounted for school time use patterns and had not measured outcomes on additional subjects on the basis of analyzing the school time use data.
 Similarly, evaluating school choice and charter school programs on a limited set of test scores (typically in math and reading) may provide an incomplete picture of the impact of such programs if they do not account for the full pattern of time use in these schools.
 Our suggestive evidence of heterogeneity of impact by medium of instruction further highlights the centrality of accounting for variation across schools' instructional programs for studying the relative productivity of public and private schools, and the impact of school choice.
-On the other hand, our results also suggest that peer-effects and spillovers may be an empirically second-order issue for the school-choice literature (especially when private schools cannot select students).

-5 Studies of school choice and charter schools using lottery-based designs include Howell et al. (2002), Howell and Peterson (2002), Krueger and Zhu (2004), Cullen et al (2006), Hoxby, Murarka, and Kang (2009), Abdulkadiroglu et al. (2011), Dobbie and Fryer (2011), and Wolf et al. (2013).
+5 Studies of school choice and charter schools using lottery-based designs include Howell et al. (2002), Howell and Peterson (2002), Cullen et al (2006), Abdulkadiroglu et al. (2011), Dobbie and Fryer (2011), and Wolf et al. (2013).
 6 Angrist et al. (2002, 2006) provide experimental evidence on vouchers in the middle-income setting of Colombia, and find positive effects of Colombia's PACES program.
 However, the program allowed vouchers to be topped up, and required students to maintain minimum academic standards to continue receiving the voucher.
 The estimates therefore reflect a combination of private school productivity, additional education spending, and student incentives.